In his recent article “The War Against Youth,” Stephen Marche levels three major accusations against the Baby Boomers:

 Accusation 2: Exploitation of Young Labor through Un/Underpaid Internships

-So much has been written about the exploitative nature of internships in both this publication and others that I am hesitant to belabor the point; however, I would be remiss if I did not introduce a few statistics about internships in the theater world.
+So much has been written about the exploitative nature of internships in both this publication and others that I am hesitant to belabor the point; however, I would be remiss if I did not introduce a few statistics about internships in the theatre world.

 1. Out of the sixty LORT companies that advertise professional internships/apprenticeships/fellowships, only thirty–four of these companies (56.66%) claim to pay interns a weekly stipend.
 Five of these thirty–four companies pay technical interns, but not administrative interns.